 As part of the three-year Western Balkans Democracy Initiative, launched in September 2018, WFD is working to create an environment where women can participate meaningfully in politics in Bosnia and Herzegovina.

-WFD supported democratic institutions in Bosnia and Herzegovina (BiH) since the mid-1990s.
-Programmes focused on developing political party relationships through sister-party work and supporting parliament to monitor the executive.
+Since the mid-1990s, WFD has supported several programmes in Bosnia and Herzegovina, including ones that developed political party relationships through sister-party work and supported parliament to monitor the executive.

 Over 20 years since the end of the 1992-1995 conflict, the legacy of the war is still felt in Bosnia and Herzegovina’s political institutions.
 The separation into two entities (the Federation of Bosnia and Herzegovina and the Republika Srpska) because of the Dayton peace agreement has enabled ethnic divisions to remain embedded.
 Most political parties are divided along ethnic lines and politics tends to operate at the local rather than national level.
 Women, young people and ethnic minorities feel the impact of the past most strongly.

 Women make up half the global population but are often excluded from decision-making that impacts on their lives.
 That’s why we are working to create more inclusive democratic institutions in Bosnia and Herzegovina by improving women’s opportunities to engage in public affairs and politics.
 As part of the Western Balkans Democracy Initiative, launched in 2019 this progamme will encourage links and communication between political parties and independent organisations concerned with women’s rights to promote gender-responsive policies.
 The programme will support inclusive governance by encouraging women to become politically active and improving their overall representation in government.